-Here are pictures I have taken of some of my ancestral places in Dorset and Hampshire.
+Here are pictures I have taken of some of my ancestral places in Dorset, Hampshire and Wales.

 Click on each picture to go to the gallery.